CharryWu/trading-notes/README.md

 > **Context is King:** The quality of the setup is **80% Context** (Is the market at a key support/resistance level?
 Is this the second leg of a trend?) and **20% Signal Bar quality**.
 A great signal bar in bad context is a low-probability trade.

 ![signal-bar](./img/signal-bar.jpg)

+* **Bullish Signal Bar:** A bar with a small body near its high and a long tail below it.
+It shows that bears tried to push the price down, but bulls took control and reversed it.
+* **Bearish Signal Bar:** A bar with a small body near its low and a long tail above it.
+It shows that bulls tried to push the price up, but bears took control and reversed it.

 ### 2. Major Trend Reversals (MTRs) - The Pattern